Real1tyy/Prisma-Calendar/docs-site/docs/faq.md

 - Verify filters aren’t excluding it (Rules → Event Filtering)
 - Check color rules or filters for typos (expressions use `fm` for frontmatter)

+**Why did my weekly recurring event start on a different day than its `Start` date?**
+The `Start` date is a **calculation starting point**, not always the first event's date.
+For weekly/bi-weekly rules, the system finds the first day **on or after** the `Start` date that matches your `RRuleSpec` (e.g., the first "sunday").
+If your start date is a Friday but the rule is for every Sunday, the first event will be created on the following Sunday.

 **How do color rules work?**
 Color rules are evaluated top-to-bottom.
 The first expression that evaluates to true sets the color.
 Example: `fm.Priority === 'High' → red`.